Health Advisory For High Altitude Travel

 One has to earn her journey to the mountains.
-That is one reason we remain cautious about fitness of our participants for a trip like Ladakh.
-The oxygen is rare at higher altitudes and can cause a bit of headache.
-The best way to deal with it is to acclimatize and descend.
-We have planned our itinerary in a way that gives us ample time to do that.
-So, it might look like we are not doing a lot in a day but that is because we are not travelling to plains.
+That is one reason we remain cautious about the fitness of our participants for a trip like Ladakh, Spiti, North Sikkim, Arunachal etc. which are at high altitudes.
+The oxygen is rare at higher altitudes and can cause headache.
+Acclimatization is the process by which the human body adapts itself to the lower oxygen levels.
+This is crucial during the first couple of days on any trip to high altitude, especially if you are flying in your destination, so that you can enjoy the rest of the trip.
+Please plan your itinerary in a way that gives you ample time to do that.
+So, it might look like you are not doing a lot in a day but that is because you are not travelling in plains.

 If you are still worried, start brisk walking half an hour each day, or take stairs to the office.
-This is recommended anyway, whether you are travelling to Ladakh or not.
+This is recommended anyway, whether you are travelling to high altitude or not.

 Click here to know about upcoming high altitude all-women tours such as Ladakh, Sikkim, Arunchal Pradesh and Spiti.

 ‘F5 Escapes’ is a Bangalore-based, experiential travel company, with a focus on redefining the way women travel in India.
 The premise of F5 is an ambitious dream – to put India on the global travel map as a preferred destination for women from across the globe.

 F5 Escapes offers fixed departure all-women group tours, customized itineraries for families, groups and solo travellers.
 We also do in-city engagements which include #JustGo travel meetups, workshops to educate women on travel safety, sustainable menstruation, motorbiking etc.